Target Set Selection in Dense Graph Classes: Introduction

-\heading{Previous Results.} Target set solution received an attention of researchers in theoretical computer science in the past years~\cite{AckermanBW10,BenZwiHLN11,Chen09,ChiangHLWY13,ChopinNNW14,KempeKT03,NichterleinNUW13,Peleg02}.
-A general lower bound on the number of selected vertices under majority constraints is $|V|/2$~\cite{AckermanBW10}.
+The \TSS problem received attention of researchers in theoretical computer science in the past years.
+A general upper bound on the number of selected vertices under majority constraints is $|V|/2$~\cite{AckermanBW10}.
 The \TSS problem admits an \FPT algorithm when parameterized by the vertex cover number~\cite{NichterleinNUW13}.
-An $t^{\BigO(w)}\poly(n)$ algorithm (an \XP algorithm) where $w$ is the treewidth of the input graph and $t$ is an upper-bound on the threshold function~\cite{BenZwiHLN11}, that is $f(v)\le t$ for every vertex $v$.
-This is essentially optimal, as the \TSS problem is \Wh{1} for majority and general functions~\cite{ChopinNNW14}.
-The \TSS problem is solvable in linear time on trees~\cite{Chen09} and more general on block-cactus graphs~\cite{ChiangHLWY13}.
-The problem is also hard to approximate~\cite{Chen09} within a polylogarithmic factor.
-For more and not recent results we refer the reader to a survey by Peleg~\cite{Peleg02}.
+A $t^{\BigO(w)}\poly(n)$ algorithm is known, where $w$ is the tree-width of the input graph and $t$ is an upper-bound on the threshold function~\cite{BenZwiHLN11}, that is, $f(v)\le t$ for every vertex $v$.
+This is essentially optimal, as the \TSS problem parameterized by the path-width is \Wh{1} for majority~\cite{ChopinNNW14} and general functions~\cite{BenZwiHLN11}.
+The \TSS problem is solvable in linear time on trees~\cite{Chen09} and more generally on block-cactus graphs~\cite{ChiangHLWY13}.
+The optimization variant of the \TSS problem is hard to approximate~\cite{Chen09} within a polylogarithmic factor.
+For more and less recent results we refer the reader to a survey by Peleg~\cite{Peleg02}.
+Cicalese et al.~\cite{Cicalese14,Cicalese15}, considered versions of the problem in which the number of rounds of the activation process is bounded.
+For graphs of bounded clique-width, given parameters $a, b, \ell$, they gave polynomial-time algorithms (\XP algorithms) to determine whether there exists a target set of size $b$, such that at least $a$ vertices are activated in at most $\ell$ rounds.
+Recently, Hartmann~\cite{Hartmann18} gave a single-exponential \FPT algorithm for \TSS parameterized by clique-width when all thresholds are bounded by a constant.